cd-roman/cd-roman/README.md

 <details>
   <summary>More details about me</summary>

-## 👨‍💻 Things that helped me to grow professionally:
+## 👨‍💻 Resources that helped me to grow professionally:

 🏆 The Complete Web Development Bootcamp by App Brewery